 The trial aims to generate results quickly.
 After the trial begins, results will be continually analysed, so that ineffective therapies can be stopped, and new therapies can be evaluated as part of the trial.

 The SARS-CoV-2 virus causes the disease COVID-19.
-The number of people infected is rapidly increasing and many are needing hospitalisation, some require mechanical assistance with breathing (mechanical ventilation) and the case fatality rate is around 1%.
+The number of people infected is rapidly increasing and many are needing hospitalisation, some require mechanical assistance with breathing (mechanical ventilation).
+The case fatality rate in Australia has been 2.4%.
 Few therapeutics have been shown to be of benefit in treating COVID-19, and providing patients supportive care – providing oxygen, treating other medical conditions, and mechanical ventilation when needed, is currently a key part of treating COVID-19.
-Dexamethasone, a steroid medication, Tocilizumab, a targeted anti-inflammatory drug, and an antiviral call remdesivir, have been demonstrated to be beneficial for some patients.
+Dexamethasone, a steroid medication, Tocilizumab, a targeted anti-inflammatory drug, and an antiviral medication called Remdesivir, have been demonstrated to be beneficial for some patients.